mazzilio/mazzilio/README.md

 <details>
 <summary><h3>My coding Journey</h3></summary>
 My coding journey started in December 2021, where I made my very first simple website on freeCodeCamp.
-Fast forward to December 2022, I am now working as a full-time software engineer and developing my skill more and more everyday.
+Fast forward to now, I am now working as a full-time software engineer and developing my skill more and more everyday.